CHARGERS ARE HERE|

 The state 2013 rail plan will be revised in 2018 so we will still have to wait a few more years to see what comes of this.

-But for the forseeable future in California, like in Illinois, there will be only a handful of short,
+For the forseeable future in California, like in Illinois, there will be only a handful of short,

 non-contiguous higher-speed segments, that will be capable of 125 mph speeds anytime